jimktrains/http_ng/README.md

 fonts.
 Both of these can (and will) aid debugging for those cases in which the hash must be read and interacted with by a human.

-Deprecate Etag in favour of If-(Not-)Hash and Content-Hash tag.
+Deprecate `Etag` in favour of `If-Not-Hash` and `Content-Hash` tag.
-If-(Not-)Hash would use the same semantics as the Content-Hash taga.One downside, however, is that some ETag implementations are done in a way such that the contents of the file don't need to be read (e.g.: Apache).
+`If-Not-Hash` would use the same semantics as the Content-Hash taga.One downside, however, is that some `ETag` implementations are done in a way such that the contents of the file don't need to be read (e.g.: Apache).
 The internal representation could be used in a dictionary as the key to the hash, so it may not be a terrible change or overhead.